vsimakhin/web-logbook/README.md

 * Logbook itself
   * Attachments for the flight records
   * Map drawing and distance calculation for the flight record
-  * Export to EASA PDF format
+  * Export to EASA PDF format (A4 and A5)
 * Settings
   * Signature and owner name
   * Enable/Disable authentication (in case you need to expose the app to the public internet)
   * Aircraft groups/classes
+  * Adjustable settings for each export format
 * Map
   * Filters for routes and airports
 * Licensing & Certification